-Facing a ransomware epidemic, boards are demanding that senior executives articulate the potential impact of ransomware to their organizations, as well as the steps taken to mitigate this risk.
-Chief information security officers have escalated calls for renewed investment in cybersecurity capabilities and new security technologies, requests that need to be balanced against the overall business objectives of their organizations.
+Facing a ransomware epidemic, boards are demanding that senior executives articulate the potential impact of ransomware to their organisations, as well as the steps taken to mitigate this risk.
+Chief information security officers have escalated calls for renewed investment in cybersecurity capabilities and new security technologies, requests that need to be balanced against the overall business objectives of their organisations.

-A compelling case for increased investment in cybersecurity and prioritization of cyber resilience at the board level cannot be made without a solid understanding of an organization’s vulnerabilities and its level of tolerance for cyber disruptions.
-In today’s environment, a reactionary, tick-the-box approach no longer serves the interest of organizations — in fact, it may very well be catastrophic.
+A compelling case for increased investment in cybersecurity and prioritisation of cyber resilience at the board level cannot be made without a solid understanding of an organisation’s vulnerabilities and its level of tolerance for cyber disruptions.
+In today’s environment, a reactionary, tick-the-box approach no longer serves the interest of organisations — in fact, it may very well be catastrophic.

-The objective of this paper is to demonstrate how organizations can quantify risks such as ransomware fully and accurately, and acquire the critical insights they need to build cyber resilience.
-Using a fictional entity, Mammoth Bank, as a case study, the paper demonstrates how a tried-and-tested method of risk quantification can be deployed to analyze ransomware risk.
+The objective of this paper is to demonstrate how organisations can quantify risks such as ransomware fully and accurately, and acquire the critical insights they need to build cyber resilience.
+Using a fictional entity, Mammoth Bank, as a case study, the paper demonstrates how a tried-and-tested method of risk quantification can be deployed to analyse ransomware risk.

 Through this detailed analysis, we estimate this fictional $80 billion bank’s average annual exposure to ransomware to be $10.2 million and its per-event loss to be $48 million at minimum and $266.3 million in the worst-case scenario (90th percentile).